-Paul Rowe became a Partner in the Litigation Department at Wachtell, Lipton, Rosen and Katz in 1985.
-He focuses on representing corporations and directors in litigation involving M&A transactions, proxy contests, shareholder class actions involving allegations of breach of fiduciary duty, derivative actions and special committees.
+Paul Rowe became a partner in the Litigation Department at Wachtell, Lipton, Rosen & Katz in 1985.
+He represents corporations and directors in litigation involving M&A transactions, proxy contests, derivative actions and shareholder class actions involving allegations of breach of fiduciary duty, including claims involving executive compensation.